CenturyLinkCloud/PublicKB/Release Notes/2016-02-02-cloud-platform-release-notes.md

 ### New Features (1)

-* __Relational DB Service__ The DBaaS beta has come to a close with the release of our GA product, Relational DB Service.
+* __Relational DB Service.__ The DBaaS beta has come to a close with the release of our GA product, [Relational DB Service](https://www.ctl.io/relational-database/).

 	Our Relational DB Service supports your rapid software delivery needs by providing instant access to a high performance, enterprise-hardened MySQL-compatible database instance built on our hyperscale platform with 100% flash storage.